MerlinB/mpicms/docs/editor_manual/finding_your_way_around/the_dashboard.rst

 The Dashboard provides information on:

-* The number of pages, images, and documents currently held in the Wagtail CMS
+* The number of pages, images, and documents currently held in the CMS
 * Any pages currently awaiting moderation (if you have these privileges)
 * Your most recently edited pages

-You can return to the Dashboard at any time by clicking the Wagtail logo in the top-left of the screen.
+You can return to the Dashboard at any time by clicking the logo in the top-left of the screen.

 .. image:: ../../_static/images/screen02_dashboard_editor.png

-- Clicking the logo returns you to your Dashboard.
-- The stats at the top of the page describe the total amount of content on the CMS (just for fun!).
 - The *Pages awaiting moderation* table will only be displayed if you have moderator or administrator privileges

   - Clicking the name of a page will take you to the ‘Edit page’ interface for this page.